 Buyers should evaluate providers based on the estimated costs of the mailing software.

 For a detailed list of key selection criteria, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers need to include the proposal due date and award information date.

-Buyers should include any other relevant benchmarks that providers need to be aware of (e.g. the latest date the software should be deployed).
+Buyers should include any other relevant benchmarks of which providers must be aware (e.g. the latest date the software should be deployed).

 Evaluate major factors to mitigate risk

 Overall supply chain risk for mailing software is low, meaning most upstream suppliers and downstream buyers present little risk to the supply chain.
-Although the Trump administration has imposed tariffs on billions of dollars’ worth of imported goods, ProcurementIQ projects that these taxes will not significantly affect upstream suppliers in...
+Market suppliers mainly rely on upstream providers of other software and services that can be distributed digitally.
+Therefore, there is minimal risk that input shortages will impact...
 Subscribe to learn more.